freds0/katube/README.md

 $ python transcribe.py --input_dir=WAVS_FOLDER --new_sample_rate=16000 --transcription_file=TRANSCRIPTS.CSV
 ```

+Check the "tools" folder for examples of using STT APIs, such as Google, Azure and AWS.

 ## Validation

 Although the audio and text data are force-aligned with each other, several problems can happen that prejudices the results.